putyourlightson/craft-blitz/README.md

 The Blitz plugin provides intelligent static file caching for creating lightning-fast sites with [Craft CMS](https://craftcms.com/).

-It can highly improve a site's performance by reducing the time to first byte (TTFB).
+It can highly improve a site’s performance by reducing the time to first byte (TTFB).
 This reduces the load time of the site as well as the load on the server.
 Google recommends a server response time of [200ms or less](https://developers.google.com/speed/docs/insights/Server).

 Although the performance gains depend on the individual site and server setup, the following results are not uncommon (on a 5 Mbps cable connection with 28ms of latency):